Quantizing graphs, one way or two?: Introduction

 where $d$ is the degree of the vertex and $w=\exp (2\pi \rmi / d)$.
 DFT scattering matrices have the advantage that the scattering is democratic, in the sense that the probability of scattering onto every edge is equal, $|\sigma^{(v)}_{ij}|^2=1/d$ for all $i,j$.
 Similarly, one might specify equi-transmitting scattering matrices at the vertices \cite{HSW07,KO16}.
 Equi-transmitting matrices have the property that $|\sigma^{(v)}_{ii}|^2=0$ and $|\sigma^{(v)}_{ij}|^2=1/(d-1)$ for $i\neq j$.
 Choosing such scattering matrices prevents back-scattering, providing a connection with the Ihara zeta function of the non-quantum graph \cite{Ter}, while incoming waves scatter to the other edges with equal probability.

-The two approaches to quantizing a graph, specifying a self-adjoint operator or specifying a set of unitary vertex scattering matrices, leads to the question of the extent to which the approaches are equivalent or complimentary.\footnote{This issue was raised in the dynamical systems section at QMATH 15 where the discussion prompted this article.} Discussion and results related to this issue have appeared in a number of places, for example \cite{B08,BerKuch,FKW07}.
+Importantly, however, as the scattering matrix reflects the physical nature of interactions at the vertices it may not be possible to choose vertex scattering matrices freely in a particular graph model.
+For example, there may not even be a self-adjoint Laplacian with vertex matching conditions that produces scattering matrices with the desired features.
+So the two approaches to quantizing a graph, specifying a self-adjoint operator or specifying a set of unitary vertex scattering matrices, naturally leads to the question of the extent to which the approaches are equivalent or complimentary.\footnote{This issue was raised in the dynamical systems section at QMATH 15 where the discussion prompted this article.} Discussion and results related to this issue have appeared in a number of places, for example \cite{B08,BerKuch,FKW07}.
 In this article we review these contributions before identifying a situation where the spectrum of a quantum graph Hamiltonian matches the spectrum of the graph quantized by specifying the vertex scattering matrices directly.
 While similar constructions were presented in \cite{B08} the situation we describe is simple and a natural physical operator.
 The desired correspondence appears for a Dirac operator with four component spinors describing particles with zero mass when the vertex conditions do not allow spin rotation at the vertices.
 A Dirac operator with four component spinors is the natural version of a Dirac operator to consider if one thinks of restricting a Dirac operator in three dimensions to a one dimensional line, which keeps the physical interpretation of spin.
 However, it is not the only construction of a Dirac operator on a graph as the Dirac algebra in one dimension has a faithful irreducible representation using two component spinors \cite{B08,BH03,C99,FKW07}.

 The article is organized as follows.
 In Sec. \ref{sec:quantizations} we reprise the quantization of a graph with a self-adjoint operator and the wave-propagation quantization.
 In Sec. \ref{sec:lit} we review the relationship between these quantization schemes.
-Finally, we describe the quantization with the Dirac operator where the secular equation matches secular equations obtained from a wave-propagation quantization Sec. \ref{sec:Dirac construction}.
+Finally, in Sec. \ref{sec:Dirac construction} we describe the quantization with the Dirac operator where the secular equation matches secular equations obtained from a wave-propagation quantization.
 This demonstrates that the wave propagation quantization can be regarded as a subset of quantum graphs defined by self-adjoint Hamiltonians.